MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

 1. In the **Categories** section, select **Accessibility**.

 1. Click **Generate report**.
 After 10 to 30 seconds, DevTools displays a report.
-The report gives tips on how to improve the accessibility of the page.
+The report gives tips on how to improve the accessibility of the page:

    :::image type="content" source="../media/accessibility-lighthouse-result.msft.png" alt-text="A Lighthouse report for the Accessibility category." lightbox="../media/accessibility-lighthouse-result.msft.png":::